 Perhaps it is a strange title for a Blog post on a Sunday morning … Drink Something.
-Perhaps it is kind of ironic that the cafe’s WiFi password is “Drink something” – Tomate algo.
+Perhaps it is kind of coincidental that the cafe’s WiFi password is “Drink something” – Tomate algo.

 As I sit here this morning I look at a statue of a pilgrim and Iglesia de Santa Maria del Camino and I am drinking something.

 I have seen my share of challenges this past two weeks.
 As you may recall, Lefty (the name I have given my left foot) was giving me trouble a plenty with blisters.
 From the tip of my pinky toe to the ball of my feet (and that is where they multiplied and grew, at one point there were 3 and together they were the size of a Toony and a half!) to my heel.
 Well, I am glad to say that they are healing nicely since I have been wearing sandals.
 I never thought I would walk 80+ km in sandals, and I think I’ll stick to the sandals.

 Yesterday, I walked past a sign.
 This sign actually warns you to be careful because the road is narrowing.
 Someone has added some “extra” wording to it.